-We can spend a lot of time and money to go traveling, whether it is for a short period of time or a month or two.
+We can spend a lot of time and money traveling, investing in a natural first aid kit is essential.
+Whether it is for a short period of time or a month or two.
 The one thing that can spoil our trip is becoming ill with a cold or flu, upset stomach or muscle pain.

 Before you leave home it is easy to be so busy getting everything organized that you forget to take care of yourself.
 So, to help you be ready to travel well I have put together some hints and tips along with a simple natural first aid kit to keep you happy and healthy.